 20 V.I.C. § 492 is amended by adding the following sentences to the end of the section, which reads as follows: This section does not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Bureau of Motor Vehicles.
 The bureau shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles.
+Utah

-Utah In 2015, Utah became the first U.S. jurisdiction to explicitly exempt connected vehicle testing from following-too-closely rules.
-However, the current statute does not authorize non-testing operations or operations within urban areas and therefore can be improved.
-Citation: Utah Code § 41-6a-711 Following-Too-Closely Rule Types by Vehicle Class Cars: Time, 2 seconds Heavy Trucks: Sufficient space to enter and occupy without danger Caravans: Sufficient space to enter and occupy without danger Strong Amendment:
+In 2015, Utah became the first U.S. jurisdiction to explicitly exempt connected vehicle testing from following-too-closely rules.
+In March 2018, Utah enacted legislation to authorize automated vehicle platooning by defining "connected platooning system" as "a system that uses vehicle-to-vehicle communication to electronically coordinate the speed and braking of a lead vehicle with the speed and braking of one or more following vehicles" and exempting non-leading vehicles in a platoon from FTC rules.36 The exemption does not differentiate between vehicle classes and is self-executing.
+Citation: Utah Code § 41-6a-711 Following-Too-Closely Rule Types by Vehicle Class Cars: Time, 2 seconds Heavy Trucks: Sufficient space to enter and occupy without danger Caravans: Sufficient space to enter and occupy without danger ^{36.
+2018} Utah Laws Ch.
+263 (S.B.
+56).
+Vermont